sudheermuthyala/mDB/README.md

 ```
 ## MongoDB Driver

-From Application (java,c#,Python Etc) we want to communicate with Datebase,some special software must be
+From Application (java,c#,Python Etc) we want to communicate with Datebase,some special software must be required